Lorenzo Cain: Kansas City Royals (2011–2017)

 On December 18, 2010, he was traded to the Kansas City Royals with Alcides Escobar, Jeremy Jeffress, and Jake Odorizzi for Zack Greinke and Yuniesky Betancourt.
 Cain was sent down to KC's AAA ball club, the Omaha Storm Chasers, before the start of the 2011 MLB season, and played six games in his initial season with the Royals.

 On February 18, 2012, the Royals announced they had signed Cain to a one-year contract for the 2012 season.
 No financial terms of the deal were released.

 Cain began 2013 as the starting center fielder, with Jarrod Dyson as the backup.
 Around late June, Dyson started getting more starts.
 On August 10, Cain was placed on the disabled list with a strained left oblique, When he returned on September 4, Cain had 14 more starts on the season, 7 in right and 7 in center field.
 In 115 games (106 starts), Cain hit .251/.310/.348 with 4 home runs, 46 RBIs and 14 stolen bases.

 In 2014, Cain finished the regular season hitting .301/.339/.412 with five home runs (one inside the park), four triples, 29 doubles, 28 stolen bases, 46 RBIs, and 55 runs in 133 games.
 Both his batting average and stolen base total placed eighth in the AL. He notched twice as many infield hits as he had the year before – this as a result of the work he had done with Al Hobson, track coach at Kansas City Kansas Community College to improve his base-running sprint speed.

-The Royals made the playoffs for the first time since winning the 1985 World Series.
+The Royals made the playoffs for the first time since winning the 1985 World Series, reaching the 2014 American League Wild Card Game versus the Oakland Athletics.
+Batting 3rd, Cain went 2-for-6 and drove in two runs, with the second one being the first of a late comeback that saw Kansas City overtake a 7-3 deficit in the 8th and 9th that saw them eventually win in the 12th inning.
 In the Division Series, Cain's defensive play in center field – featuring four spectacular catches in two games – was widely credited with helping the Royals sweep the highly favored Los Angeles Angels of Anaheim.